An uninterrupted hot bath.

 It takes a lot of mental strength and consistency to parent teens

-They told me is not so many words to “sleep when the baby sleeps,” but in the case of teenagers, they meant that it’s absolutely critical to take care of yourself, and no, pedicures won’t cut it.
-They meant that making sure your whole being, body and mind, is as well as it can be because the task before parents of teens is no small one.
+They told me in not so many words to “sleep when the baby sleeps,” but in the case of teenagers, they meant that it’s absolutely critical to take care of yourself, and no, pedicures won’t cut it.
+They meant that making sure your whole being, body, and mind, is as well as it can be because the task before parents of teens is no small one.

 While we can stumble through the newborn phase and plenty of the other younger phases of childhood, we simply cannot stumble through raising teenagers.
 There is no half-a**ing adolescence, so push aside any guilt you may feel for taking care of yourself and turn off the “You’re being selfish” voice with a gentle reminder that “You’re being a human.”